DreamChaser128/IUUR-for-Multi-Agent-Reinforcement-Learning/README.md

 ## Two improvements based on MADDPG algorithm
 * maddpg_IU-master：Based on MADDPG, the code implementation of updating the agents strategies by iterative update.
 * maddpg_IUUR-master：Based on MADDPG, the code implementation of updating the agent strategies by iterative update and unified representation.
+* multiagent-particle-envs-master：this is a multi-agent environment that is installed in the same way as MADDPG-env.